-3. Now engage students in drawing conclusions about the story.
+3. Now engage students in drawing conclusions about the two main characters.
 Say something like this:

 Drawing conclusions involves putting bits of information together and arriving at a final statement of some kind that ties all the bits together and that expresses something that is true about people in general.
-This story about the stranger has details about Aisha and Alim and also about the landowner.
-When we put all the events together, what conclusions might we draw about people in general?
+This story about Ahmad Shah Baba and the young man has details about them both.
+When we put all the details together, what conclusions might we draw about rulers and the people they rule?

 Have students first share ideas in groups of three or four and then as a whole class.
 Answers will vary, and several answers can be considered acceptable.
-For example, students might talk about how motivations may be more important than actions, or they might say that all actions have consequences (some good, some not so good), or they may have other ideas.
+For example, students might talk about how rulers are most effective if they understand their people and if they talk to and listen to the people directly.
+Students might also talk about how rulers are more likely to see and hear the truth if they keep their identity hidden.
+Students might also say that for ordinary people it's good to be industrious, resourceful, and cheerful, like the young man, and that doing so will help to make society better and thus enable rulers do a better job.
 The thinking and talking students do are more important than the specific ideas they raise, so praise all contributions.